Park Min-woo (actor)

 Park Min-woo (born March 22, 1988) is a South Korean actor.
 He made his official acting debut with his supporting role in the romantic comedy series Cool Guys, Hot Ramen (2011).
 He has since continued to appear in television dramas, such as I Need a Fairy (2012), Play Guide (2013), and Modern Farmer (2014).

 Park is also one of the cast members on reality/variety show Roommate, which began airing in 2014.

-He enlisted in the military September 26, 2016.
+He enlisted in the military September 29, 2016.
 A source reveals that it was decided he would serve as part of public interest service personnel for health reasons.
 After his entrance to the Nonsan training camp on the 29th, the actor trained for four weeks and rendered 23 months of social rather than military service.

 He was involved in an accident while riding his motorcycle near the Donghodaegyo Bridge in March 2018.
 He then underwent a major surgery and was in the intensive care unit.
-His surgery went well, and his condition is improving.
+In mid-2021 his father reported he'd "been looking after Min Woo at home for about three years now," who required long-term home care and was using a wheelchair.